 If you’re familiar with my earlier Volkswagens, then you know that I like to maximize their versatility.
-I drive nearly 30,000 miles per year, usually alone with some things in the trunk.
+I drive over 30,000 miles per year, usually alone with some things in the trunk.
 A car that’s fun to drive and reasonably economical is a great asset to me.
 I don’t need a truck, but sometimes I need to move things that are either too large or too dirty to put in my Volkswagen.
 A small utility trailer is a great alternative for someone who doesn’t want the full-time mileage and maintenance penalties of owning a truck that’s actually used as a truck only a fraction of the time.

 I discovered the EcoHitch, by Torklift Central, when I was shopping for my GTI.
 I chose their 1-1/4″ version for the Golf, model #X7310.
 It’s rated for 2000 lbs with a 200-lb tongue load and is attached to the car with nine bolts, seven of which are structural bumper mounting points.
 Its most appealing feature is that it sits higher in the bumper than the competition, which means it has absolutely no impact on ground clearance.
 That is particularly important on a lowered car when traversing steep driveways or uneven intersections.
 One drawback is that more of the bumper skin has to be trimmed.
 I’m not concerned about that since my EcoHitch is a permanent accessory.
 I finished it off with this receiver cap.